 If you don’t make a choice, then your UC will be paid once a month directly to you and the offer will be removed from your online account after 60 days.
 If you change your mind, you can ask to set up or to end a Scottish UC choice by using the journal in your online account.

-If you made a claim for UC before 4 October 2017 in an area where you manage your claim online, you can ask to set up a Scottish UC choice at any time.
+If you made a claim for UC before 4 October 2017 in a full service area, you can ask to set up a Scottish UC choice at any time.
 You can do this by:

 - using your online account